-- [18] Griffith, Richard V. ORAU Team.
-Principle Consultant.
+[18] Griffith, Richard V. ORAU Team.
+Principal Consultant.
 February 2004.
 The use of field calibrations is and has been standard practice in radiation protection for many years.
-It allows direct comparison of the response of dosimeters and reference or survey instruments in the occupational environment and eliminates, among other things, uncertainties about the effects of energy response because the operational field becomes the calibration field as well. - [19] Griffith, Richard V. ORAU Team.
-Principle Consultant.
-February 2004.
-Neutron calibration can be performed with isotopic sources, reactor beams, or accelerators.
-However, use of facilities such as reactors and accelerators for calibration of dosimeters and survey instruments involves a significant commitment of resources and labor.
-They are normally only used for special calibration requirements such as establishing the energy response of instruments and dosimeter designs.
-Once that has been done, simpler, less labor-intensive methods are used to confirm proper operation of neutron detection equipment.
+It allows direct comparison of the response of dosimeters and reference or survey instruments in the occupational environment and eliminates, among other things, uncertainties about the effects of energy response because the operational field becomes the calibration field as well.